samgiles/finagled-batch/README.md

 Concept:  You can batch requests to a single endpoint and asynchrously reduce these to a single response.

+Thinking aloud:  This seems to be heading very much into the direction of map <-> reduce

 ## Get Started

 ```BASH